DigiAIWorld/superstore-sales-analysis/README.md

 * Still under categories but regionally, Office supplies in the West bring the most profit so we must increase the cap of those materials over there.
 Same thing with the East and office supplies and both the East and West with Technology.
 However, furniture in the Central region is the only category that doesn’t convert to profits so it would be better to take some of these resources to the West region which is the biggest gainer in terms of Furniture.

 * Statewise, Technology, and Office supplies bring us the most profit in the state of New York and California.
 We have to increase the availability of these goods in these states for better profits.
-However, Office supplies in Texas, Technology in Ohio and Furniture in Texas, and Illinois are our biggest losses so we have to drastically reduce these types of products in those areas.
+However, Office supplies in Texas, Technology in Ohio, and Furniture in Texas, and Illinois are our biggest losses so we have to drastically reduce these types of products in those areas.

 * Out of our 17 subcategories nationwide, our biggest profits come from Copiers, Phones, Accessories, and Paper.
 The profits and profit margins on Copiers and Papers especially are interesting in the long run.
 We should immediately push these products as we have a great market share with these items.
 Our losses came from Tables, Bookcases, and Supplies which we are incapable of breaking even.
 We must spend less time and money with them.
 Especially with tables because compared to our only 3 losses, Tables lost us $17725 which is huge compared to our other losses of $3472 and $1188 which came from Bookcases and Supplies respectively.